Timothy Snyder: Democratic backsliding in the United States

 In response to a request from the United States House Committee on Oversight and Accountability, Timothy Snyder provided written and oral testimony for the April 17, 2024, session: "Defending America from the Chinese Communist Party's Political Warfare, Part I." Snyder urged Congress to understand political warfare as "someone else trying to get you to do something you ought not to".
-He emphasized the role Americans play in the efforts of hostile foreign powers to exploit domestic weaknesses using divisive propaganda intended to show that democracy is impotent, hypocritical, and not worth defending.
-These messages are successful only when echoed by politicians, billionaires and other citizens, some unknowingly, but against their own self-interest.
-Financial vulnerability of politicians is an opening for psychological operations by hostile actors as it renders targets susceptible to manipulation by their foreign patrons.
-Political warfare conducted by authoritarian regimes where corruption is normal promotes messages that aim to normalize corruption externally in America and elsewhere.
+He emphasized the role Americans play in the efforts of hostile foreign powers to exploit domestic weaknesses using "divisive propaganda" intended to show that "democracy is impotent, hypocritical, and not worth defending".

-Snyder asserted the centrality of the war in Ukraine to the general problem of political warfare.
-In this war, international order, the reputation of democracy and alliance structures are all at stake.
-While Americans may not see the connections, Beijing and Taiwan are clear that Ukraine's self-defense deters Chinese aggression in the Pacific.
-He described the increasing conformity of Chinese propaganda methods and themes with those used by Russian disinformation campaigns designed to promote American inaction and interfere with elections, backing candidates most likely to support authoritarian regimes.
-Common tropes in the Russian information war against Ukraine are: Ukrainians are Nazis, the Ukraine war is all about NATO enlargement, Ukraine is corrupt, democracy is powerless to do anything about Ukraine, Americans should pay attention to the border and not do anything about Ukraine, and Joseph Biden has accepted bribes.
+Snyder argued the centrality of the war in Ukraine to the general problem of political warfare.
+According to Snyder, "international order, the reputation of democracy and alliance structures are all at stake".
+He describes Chinese and Russian propaganda methods as designed to promote American inaction and interfere with elections, backing candidates most likely to support authoritarian regimes.

-In written testimony and during the oral hearings, Snyder and members of Congress gave examples of Marjorie Taylor Greene, JD Vance, and Donald Trump publicly promoting foreign propaganda tropes.
-Snyder responded directly to Greene's oral testimony suggesting significant Nazi influence in Ukraine with the fact that no far-right party in Ukraine has ever gotten more than 3% of a national vote.
-Snyder explained that availability of propaganda memes and messages from outlets like X (Twitter) obviates the need for direct contact between the Americans who spread them and the foreign actors and their media outlets who source them originally.
-When government or self-policing of hostile foreign propaganda by social media has been attempted, it is successful, but X (Twitter), notably, has refused to self-regulate.
+In written testimony and during the oral hearings, Snyder and members of Congress gave examples of Marjorie Taylor Greene, JD Vance, and Trump publicly promoting foreign propaganda tropes.
+Snyder responded to Greene's oral testimony suggesting significant Nazi influence in Ukraine, stating that no far-right party in Ukraine has ever gotten more than 3% of a national vote.